nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-warning">

-:exclamation: Try not to alter this data too much, as some persons (like Albert Park) are used in testing.
+:warning: Try not to alter this data too much, as some persons (like Albert Park) are used in testing.

 </div>